 420S Seminar in American Studies: American Folk Revivals.

 Study of the folk revivals that marked 20th-century U.S. cultural life.
 Topics include African and Native-American origins, 19th-century minstrels, Stephen Foster, the Appalachian ballad collections of Cecil Sharp, the legacy of the Lomax and Seeger families, bluegrass and hillbilly music, Woody Guthrie and union songs, the freedom songs of the Civil Rights Movement, the Washington Square scene in Greenwich Village, Bob Dylan and Joan Baez.
 Grounded in the study of music and its circulation, examines the impact of these revivals on dance, film, literature and politics.
-Prerequisite, two courses in English, history or music (in any combination), or consent of instructor.
+Prerequisite, two courses in literature, history or music (in any combination), or consent of instructor.
 (Same as Music 420.)
 Maximum enrollment, 12.
 Hamessley.

 421S Raging Gods: Scorsese and Coppola's Religious Films.